grizzlycodescat/PINC_Node_App/README.md

 4. On each object, click the "Close" button to close each object.

+5. A video of how it works can be found at the following link: "https://www.useloom.com/share/7e7100ccbc8f45cb8a7561da7d519dc7"

 NOTE:

 As a bit of practice, I added an express based backend and linked it to the frontend vue app, creating a registration page at "http://localhost:8080/#/register".